divadvo/iRPA-OrderManagement/docs/de/main_automation.md

 ![](../images/0704.png)

-5. Add `Web Portal` and `Write Excel` subautomations.
-So far they are not doing anything, but just acting as placeholders.
 5. Fügen Sie `Web Portal` and `Write Excel`  Unter-Automatisierungen hinzu.
 Bislang tun sie nichts, sondern dienen nur als Platzhalter.